Guides

 Financial institutions should limit access to their most sensitive documents.
 Exposed data increases the risk of unauthorised access or public exposure, especially through settings like 'Anyone on the internet with the link can view'.

-1. Enabling Multi-Factor Authentication (MFA)
+2. Enabling Multi-Factor Authentication (MFA)

 Without MFA, an organisation's defences are inadequate.
 MFA adds an extra security layer by requiring a second form of verification (like a text message), making unauthorised access much harder.
 It’s also important to use MFA that follows a zero-trust model.

-1. Monitoring account activity
+3. Monitoring account activity

 Financial institutions should use automated tools to monitor employee and contractor activities within your Google Drive.
 This allows unexpected changes in sharing settings, downloads of sensitive data, or third-party app access to be flagged and rapidly addressed.

-1. Backing up data
+4. Backing up data

 Regular backups are essential, particularly for emergency situations where data recovery might be challenging.
 Also, it’s important to have a contingency plan in case Google Drive ever has service interruptions.

-1. Educating employees
+5. Educating employees

 Financial institutions should train their employees to be vigilant about data security.
 Knowledgeable employees can better manage sensitive data and make smart sharing decisions, acting as a shield against breaches.
 We call this the Human Firewall

-1. Implementing a Data Loss Prevention (DLP )tool
+6. Implementing a Data Loss Prevention (DLP )tool

-A DLP tool can automate security tasks and scan Google Drive for sensitive data, showing who has access.
+A modern DLP tool can automate security tasks and scan Google Drive for sensitive data, showing who has access.
 This saves time and offers added oversight over how secure the company’s data is.

-1. Adding extra encryption
+7. Adding extra encryption

 For the most sensitive data, financial institutions may need to use zero-knowledge encryption, which Google Drive doesn’t provide.
 Adding this extra layer of encryption helps to ensure that these most important records are as secure as possible.

-1. Comprehensive auditing processes
+8. Comprehensive auditing processes

 It’s important to set up thorough auditing processes to track who accesses and modifies data within Google Drive.
 Regular audits help identify potential security gaps and ensure that data handling practices meet the stringent standards required in the financial sector.

-Secure your Google Drive data with Metomic
+Check if your Google Drive is leaking sensitive data

 Key Points